 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In 2006, 83 percent of all Indiana residents had a hiking, biking, or equestrian trail available within 7.5 miles of their home.
-As of June 2012, Indiana now has a trail within 7.5 miles of 97.5 percent of all Hoosier residents.
-By 2013, almost 98 percent of all Indiana residents should be within 15 minutes of a trail.
+In 2006, 83 percent of all Indiana residents had a hiking, biking, or equestrian trail available within 7.5 miles of their home and 70 percent lived within five miles of a trail.
+As of July 2013, 97.9 percent of all Indiana residents live within 7.5 miles of a trail and 93.2 percent live within five miles of a trail.

 Trails provide a number of benefits, including:

 • Transportation: With growing concern over pollution and energy costs, more people than ever are looking for alternative ways to travel.

 • Infrastructure Corridor: Co-locating important infrastructure such as sewage, water, gas and cable lines underneath trails could serve an important dual purpose.

 Traditionally, trail development in Indiana has been paid for through a combination of federal and state funds, with local matching dollars coming from public and private sources.

-Division of Planning & Asset Management
+Office of Asset Planning & Management

 100 N. Senate Ave., Room N955